The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's beneath them to have to camp.

-These are the people that were one time considered the best and brightest, and people looked up to them and respected them and trusted them, trusted them to run the college program, the college education program, trusted them to run student loan programs, trusted them to run the banks, trusted them to run real estate and housing, trusted them to run the institutions that defined our greatness, and they've done nothing but botch it.
+These are the people that were one time considered the best and brightest and people looked up to them and respected them and trusted them, trusted them to run the college program, the college education program, trusted them to run student loan program, trusted them to run the banks, trusted them to run real estate and housing, trusted them to run the institutions that defined our greatness, and they've done nothing but botch it.

-The old days when they botched it was just chalked it up as something unfortunate.
+The old days when they botched it, was just chalked it up as something unfortunate.

 Now people have a great sense of awareness of this divide that exists.